jonlpersson/ed-latimore/site/_posts/2021-08-26-8-unexpected-reasons-why-math-is-so-hard.md

 Like many students, I had a hard time with math class.
 I didn’t consider myself a “math person,” and after I failed (or barely passed) most of my high school math classes, I figured I would never do anything involving math.

-Unfortunately, most of the [highest paying jobs](https://www.businessinsider.com/high-paying-jobs-for-people-who-love-math-2016-6#-14){: target="_blank" rel="noopener noreferrer"} and&nbsp;[with the highest employee satisfaction](https://www.itweb.co.za/content/XlwrKxq35rg7mg1o){: target="_blank" rel="noopener noreferrer"} all require at least skills you learn in typical high school math classes.
+Unfortunately, most of the [highest paying jobs](https://www.businessinsider.com/high-paying-jobs-for-people-who-love-math-2016-6#-14){: target="_blank" rel="noopener noreferrer"} and [with the highest employee satisfaction](https://www.itweb.co.za/content/XlwrKxq35rg7mg1o){: target="_blank" rel="noopener noreferrer"} all require at least skills you learn in typical high school math classes.

 At the very least, the highest-paying jobs expect you to have a mind geared towards working on quantitative problems—the type of problems that are easier to solve if you have a good grasp of basic math concepts.